 - An estimated 1.8 million Americans with serious mental illness also used opioids in 2019.
 Approximately one-third (617,000) of these individuals have an opioid use disorder, meaning their use has reached a level of clinical impairment.

 - Only 12.7% of people with co-occurring serious mental illness and substance use disorders received any treatment for both conditions in 2019.

 - The prevalence of co-occurring severe mental illness and substance use disorders has grown by 1.5 million people since 2009, a 73% increase despite a population increase of only 6% during the same period.

 For these reasons, our assessments include dual diagnosis, which will inform which program best suits your needs.
-Depending on such diagnoses, we will adjust medication, supervision, counseling, and other treatment methods to best address both fronts.
+Depending on such diagnoses, we will adjust medication, supervision, counseling, and other treatment methods to address both fronts best.
 If you choose to undergo oxycodone rehab in Palm Beach, you can rest assured that our clinicians will first explore such core issues.